Published

 If you’re interested in learning more about an agent MyAgentFinder matches you with, that’s research you’ll have to do on your own.
 This seems a bit counterintuitive, since the key benefit of any agent matching services is, at least in theory, saving customers time and effort when they’re looking for a realtor.

-MyAgentFinder does not provide any kind of commission savings for its customers.
-Other companies, like our friends at Clever Real Estate, offer the same free agent matching service AND built-in commission discounts for customers.
+MyAgentFinder doesn't provide any kind of commission savings for its customers.
+But other companies offer the same free agent matching service AND built-in commission discounts for customers.

 The MyAgentFinder homepage says its customer service team is available to help 24/7.
 However, when our mystery shoppers called them during normal business hours, they never answered their phone.